ShhlokRastogi/Real-Time-Drivable-Space-Segmentation/README.md

 - Rural/unstructured roads
 - Highways

-It is optimized for **both speed and accuracy**, achieving:
+It is optimized for **both speed and accuracy**, achieving on unseen test data:
 - ⚡ ~78 FPS
 - 🎯 90.17% mIoU

+Trained data:
+- 🎯 91% mIoU

 ---

 ## 🧠 Model Architecture